puppetlabs/pxp-agent/README.md

 **broker-ws-uri (required to connect)**

-The WebSocket URI of the PXP broker you wish to connect the agent to, example *wss://192.168.0.1:8142/pxp/*
+The WebSocket URI of the PXP broker you wish to connect the agent to, in the `wss://<broker identity>:8142/pcp/` format; example:
+*wss://pcp_broker_cn:8142/pcp/*

 **ssl-ca-cert (required to connect)**